-- Serves as the lead agency for ESF 3, supporting the response and recovery operations after activation of the EOC. - Develop, maintain, and update plans and standard operating procedures (SOPs) for use during an emergency. - Identify, train, and assign personnel to staff ESF 3 when District EOC is activated. - At a minimum, the National Incident Management System ICS-100 and IS-700 on line classes should be completed by assigned personnel.
+- Serves as the lead agency for ESF 12, supporting the response and recovery operations after activation of the EOC. - Develop, maintain, and update plans and standard operating procedures (SOPs) for use during an emergency. - Identify, train, and assign personnel to staff ESF 12 when District EOC is activated. - At a minimum, the National Incident Management System ICS-100 and IS-700 on line classes should be completed by assigned personnel.
 Additional training requirements may found in the Training, Testing, and Exercise support annex, published under a separate cover.

-ESF Support and External Agencies
+ESF Support and External Agencies:

-- Support the District with memorandums of understanding (MOUs), mutual aid agreements (MAAs), or other functional contracts. - Support the primary agency as needed.
+- Support the primary agency as needed. - Support the district with memorandums of understanding (MOUs), mutual aid agreements (MAAs), or other functional contracts.